himbeles/studi/README.rst

     Options:
       -s, --serial <SERIAL>  Serial number of the display for which to adjust the brightness -h, --help             Print help

+It offers a UI if launched without any subcommands.

 Getting started
 ---------------